Vaccination Policy: What Every Employer Needs to Know [Updated October 4, 2021]

 4. Keep track of vaccinated workers

 Employers have a right to ask workers if they’ve been vaccinated.
 It’s also easy to verify, as vaccination clinics will issue a certificate after you get your shots.
 You should always keep track of who’s inoculated and who is not.
-A word of caution, though: you still have to treat employee medical information according to existing rules.
+A word of caution, though: you still have to treat employee medical information according to existing privacy rules.

 This means that you can’t store health data in general employee files.
 You also can’t make employment decisions based on this information.
 If someone claims a medical exemption, be careful about asking follow-up questions.
 You may inadvertently cause them to reveal sensitive health information, which breaches their right to privacy.